Apply the Preservation Process Successfully

 Local Sources

-Determine the Regulation, Guidelines, and Standards That Affect the Proposed Work
+Determine the Regulation, Guidelines, and Standards When an Activity is Planned That Affects the Proposed Work

-When work is proposed for a historic property, compliance involving a variety of public agencies may be required.
-Compliance with federal preservation laws is mandatory if the property is using federal funds, leases, grants, permits, or licenses (even if the historic resource is privately owned), is on federal land, or is under the jurisdiction of the federal government.
+When a treatment is proposed for a historic property, compliance involving a variety of public agencies may be required.
+Compliance with multiple federal laws is mandatory if the property is using federal funds, leases, grants, permits, or licenses (even if the historic resource is privately owned), is on federal land, or is under the jurisdiction of the federal government.
+For example, the National Environmental Policy Act (NEPA) requires project planners to assess the environmental effects of their proposed action before major renovations proceed.
 To save time and money, determine ahead of time who must review the preservation project and learn what is required for approval (at all governmental levels).

-Section 106, 36 CFR Part 800, Protection of Historic Properties: Section 106 regulations require that the head of any federal agency "prior to the approval of the expenditure of any federal funds on the [construction] undertaking … take into account the effect of the undertaking on any [historic] district, site, building, structure, or object".
+Section 106, 36 CFR Part 800, Protection of Historic Properties: Section 106 regulations require that the head of any federal agency "prior to the approval of the expenditure of any federal funds on the [construction] undertaking... take into account the effect of the undertaking on any [historic] district, site, building, structure, or object".
 Or, more simply, if federal funds are used to do work on an individual property, then studies must be conducted to determine the potential effect of the work on the property.
 If any historic or cultural resource (building, land, structure, object, or feature) will be adversely affected by the work, then mitigation and/or remedial plans must be made, as well as a plan to suitably document any resource to be lost.
 The Advisory Council on Historic Preservation establishes policy on this process.
+(Note that the NHPA has been renumbered and Section 106 is now legally cited as 54 U.S.C. § 306108, although by consensus it is still commonly referenced as Section 106.)

-For more information on compliance with Section 106 and Section 110, refer to the following:
+For more information on compliance, see A Citizen's Guide to Section 106 Review and refer to the following:

 Legal Agreements